-Outdoor enthusiasts and ecotravelers: welcome to your island.
 Two-thirds of St John is a protected national park, with gnarled trees and spiky cacti spilling over its edges.
 There are no airports or cruise-ship docks, and the usual Caribbean resorts are few and far between.
-Instead, the island hosts several tent-resorts (aka campgrounds with permanent canvas structures), keeping costs reasonable and the environment intact.
+It's blissfully low-key compared to its island neighbors.

-Hiking and snorkeling are the big to-dos.
-Trails wind by petroglyphs and sugar-mill ruins, and several drop out onto beaches prime for swimming with turtles and spotted eagle rays.
+Hiking and snorkeling are top of the to-do list.
+Trails wind by petroglyphs and sugar-mill ruins, and several drop out onto beaches prime for swimming, with turtles and spotted eagle rays.

-Two towns bookend the island: Cruz Bay, the ferry landing and main village that hosts a helluva happy hour; and Coral Bay at the East End, the sleepy domain of folks who want to feel like they're living on a frontier.
+Two towns bookend the island: Cruz Bay, the ferry landing and main village that hosts a hell of a happy hour; and Coral Bay at the east end, the sleepy domain of folks who want to feel as though they're living on a frontier.